 Selecting a civil leader is a very important task.
-It is important because the political leader is entrusted with authority over the state, which is the structure or organ of society, established by God, given to protect freedom and restrain evil.
+It is important because the political leader is entrusted with authority over the state, which is the organ of society, established by God, given to protect freedom and restrain evil.

 Governmental Authority is From God

 - We are all, both believers and others, to be subject to the governing authorities,

 - Governmental authority derives from God as the creator of the institution

 - Those authorities that do exist are appointed by God.